Michigan Republicans sue to block redistricting commission

 Republicans sued Tuesday to block the creation of Michigan's new, voter-approved redistricting commission, challenging eligibility guidelines that prohibit politicians and others from serving on the panel.

-The lawsuit, filed in federal court, says the provisions violate potential applicants' rights to free speech and equal protection under the law.
+The lawsuit, filed in federal court and backed by a national GOP group whose finance chairman is former Wisconsin Gov. Scott Walker, says the provisions violate potential applicants' rights to free speech and equal protection under the law.

 The 2018 constitutional amendment requires that a commission of four self-identified Democrats, four self-identified Republicans and five unaffiliated members draw congressional and legislative lines instead of the Legislature, starting in 2021.
 It was a bid to curtail gerrymandering in a state where the GOP has had one of the largest partisan legislative advantages in the country after controlling the once-a-decade process in 2011.